Use the Library website to find journal articles

 In the library homepage search box, type in the keywords relevant to your research topic.
 When searching for books, remember to use simple, broad keywords.

-From the list of results, go to the Books section, and click on All Books to see the the library catalogue search results.
+From the list of results, underneath Filter your results on the left sidebar select "Books" under Format and select "APPLY FILTERS" when prompted to see the the library catalogue search results.

 Narrow down your list of books

-You can refine your search with various filters on the left sidebar, such as Library, Subject, Language, Subject Time Period, and Publication Date.
+You can refine your search with various filters on the left sidebar, such as Library, Subject, Publication Date, and Language.

-For ebooks, you can also click on the Online checkbox at the top of the page underneath Refine your search.
+For ebooks, you can also click on the Online checkbox at the top of the page underneath show only.

 How to find a book in Robarts library